 - Classroom Experience

 The Catholic Conference of Religious Educators in State Schools (CCRESS) in conjunction with the Diocese of Wollongong, has developed online learning modules for Catechists which reflect the outcomes of the ICCOREIS modules above and are the preferred Modules for Catechist training.
-The Modules can be accessed through the CCRESS Online website, with a login and password supplied by the Lismore Diocese Coordinator of CCD.
+The Modules can be accessed with a login and password supplied by the Lismore Diocese Coordinator of CCD.

 The Modules are as follows: